Acipenser oxyrinchus desotoi

 NOAA Fisheries and the U.S. FWS co-manage Gulf sturgeon.
 NOAA Fisheries supports conservation efforts and consults on activities that could impact this species.

 The U.S. FWS works on mark/recapture research and telemetry tagging to evaluate Gulf sturgeon movements and hopefully gain better abundance estimates.
-In addition, they oversee captive breeding programs and provide outreach to educate the public about this species.
+In addition, they provide outreach to educate the public about this species.

 Identifying Survey Protocols and Monitoring Procedures